-Thinking about an MBA in Canada?
-It's true that many international students find that Canada — with its strong and varied industries across the country — is a great place to do their MBA.
+Thinking about doing an MBA in Canada?
+Many international students find that Canada — with its strong and varied industries across the country — is a great place to do their MBA.
 It doesn't hurt that Canada's post-MBA visa policies are among the most liberal in the world.
-This means that many students who do their MBA in Canada can and do stay to work in the country for at least a couple of years after graduating.
-Popular destinations for international students doing their MBA in the country range from Toronto, the country's financial center, to the west coast, where the oil and gas industry is prominent.
+This means that many students who do their MBA in Canada can and do stay to work in country for at least a couple of years after graduating.
+Popular destinations for international MBA students range from Toronto, the country's financial center, to the west coast, where the oil and gas industry is prominent.
 Some students might also consider doing their MBA in Québec, the country's French-speaking province.

 That's not to say that the best MBA programs in Canada can't be found all across the country.
 The programs below can be found in several different provinces.

 Although, at least compared to the country's neighbor to the south, there aren't that many business schools in Canada offering MBA programs, there are indeed a handful of world-class offerings.
 Among the several dozen or so business schools in the country, fewer than 30 are accredited by AACSB, AMBA, or EQUIS; the following is a list of the best MBA programs in Canada.

 Ranked by Businessweek, many of McGill’s grads go into industries that are traditionally popular with MBAs, such as finance and strategy consulting, both in Montréal and across Canada.
 However, an increasing number are leveraging their degree to go into technology companies and even start their own businesses.View School Profile